So, I’ve not blogged for a long long long time. The last time was over 2 years ago. There are various reasons for this, involving Tech, Code and Life.

 I’ve also spent a lot of time on my pet coding projects, dhcpcd, dhcpcd-ui, resovlconf and NetBSD.

 Anyway, enough ramblings about code.
 There will be a lot more about that in the future anyway now that I have a working blog again.
 Well, almost working.
 I need to write some code to import from Serendipity to here, which will be nice as I enjoy coding and want to preserve the content I’ve lovingly created- alongwith you in the comments- over the years and I would hate to lose that!
-Speaking of comments, there is currently no comment system on this blog. for the time being until I integrate something like ISSO commenting or maybe find a Grav plugin.
+Speaking of comments, there is currently no comment system on this blog.
+So Tweet me about it for the time being until I integrate something like ISSO commenting or maybe find a Grav plugin.
 I also need to find a way of providing top links to my project pages.

 Life